13-1-5: DEFINITIONS:

 MARINA, PUBLIC: A marina facility which provides boat slips and/or services, without restriction, to the general public.

-NATIVE PLANTS: A terrestrial plant species that has persisted within one hundred feet (100') of mean high water of Whitefish or Lost Coon Lakes prior to influence by humans.
-A resource file on native plants is available from the jurisdictional planning office.
+NATIVE PLANTS: A terrestrial plant species that has persisted within one hundred feet (100') of mean high water along lakes in Northwest Montana prior to influence by humans.
+A resource file on native plants is available from the planning office.

-PERMIT: A document issued by the governing body verifying compliance with the requirements and provisions of these requirements.
+PERMIT: A document issued city staff or the city council verifying compliance with the requirements and provisions of these requirements.

 PERSON: Any individual, firm, corporation, partnership, institution or entity; the state and its departments and any political subdivision of the state.

-REAL VALUE: For the purpose of maintenance and/or repair of a nonconforming structure, the real value shall be determined to be the fair market value of the structure, exclusive of foundation, prior to any changes or damage.
+REAL VALUE: For the purpose of maintenance and/or repair of a nonconforming structure, the real value must be determined to be the fair market value of the structure in its existing condition as determined by a certified property appraiser or tax assessor, exclusive of foundation or location, prior to any changes or damage.

-RIPARIAN BOUNDARY: A projection of the side property lines from their point of intersection with the perimeter of the lake (at its mean annual high water elevations), lakeward at right angles to the natural shoreline.
-Where a structure has been built into the lake and the structure has caused the buildup of an artificial shoreline, the artificial shoreline cannot be utilized to establish the riparian boundary (see figure 7 of this section).
+RIPARIAN BOUNDARY: A projection of the side property lines from their point of intersection with the perimeter of the lake at its mean annual high water elevations, lakeward at right angles to the natural shoreline.
+Where a structure has been built into the lake and the structure has caused the buildup of an artificial shoreline, the artificial shoreline cannot be utilized to establish the riparian boundary (see Figure 3 of this section).

 RIPRAP: A layer, facing, or protective mound of stones, or rock or other materials randomly placed to prevent erosion, scour or sloughing of a structure or embankment.
-Riprap shall be limited to areas where active shoreline erosion is clearly present, and requires a permit.
+The placement of riprap can disperse active shoreline erosion onto adjacent properties and impact lake ecology.
+Riprap is limited to areas where active shoreline erosion is clearly present and requires a variance.

 SEWAGE PUMPOUT FACILITY: A facility specifically provided to pump out and receive the contents of holding tanks onboard boats, with "holding tanks" understood to mean any retention system on a boat which is designed to hold sewage and which must be emptied from time to time.